Key Takeaways

 Options trading is a form of investment that involves the buying and selling of financial contracts called options.
 Options give the holder the right, but not the obligation, to buy or sell an underlying asset at a predetermined price within a specific timeframe.

 Call options give the holder the right to buy the underlying asset, while put options give the holder the right to sell the underlying asset.
-Traders can profit from options trading by speculating on the direction of the underlying asset's price movement or by using options as a risk management tool to hedge their existing positions.
+Traders can profit from options investing by speculating on the direction of the underlying asset's price movement or by using options as a risk management tool to hedge their existing positions.

 Options trading involves various factors such as strike price, expiration date, and option premium, which is the cost of the option contract.
-It requires an understanding of market dynamics, risk management, and the use of different options trading strategies to maximize potential returns.
+It requires an understanding of market dynamics, risk management, and the use of different options trading strategies to maximise potential returns.
 The right to buy a security is known as ‘Call’, while the right to sell is called ‘Put’.

 They can be used as: